analysiscenter/batchflow/docs/intro/images_batch.rst

   1. Do nothing.
 Then images will be stored in `np.ndarray` with `dtype=object`.
   2. Pass `preserve_shape=True` to an action which changes the shape of an image.
-Then image is cropped from the left upper corner (unless action has `origin` parameter, see more in :ref:`Actions`).
+Then image is cropped from the left upper corner (unless action has `origin` parameter).

 Cropping to patches
 -------------------------